raphael-proust/OGL-SRD5/pages/18.creatures/default.md

 **Actions**

-**_Bite_**. _Melee Weapon Attack:_ +3 to hit, reach 5 ft., one creature. _Hit:_ 4 (1d6 + 1) piercing damage, and the target must make a DC 11 Constitution saving throw, taking 7 (2d6) poison damage on a failed save, or half as much damage on a successful one.
+**_Bite_**. _Melee Weapon Attack:_ +3 to hit, reach 1.5m, one creature. _Hit:_ 4 (1d6 + 1) piercing damage, and the target must make a DC 11 Constitution saving throw, taking 7 (2d6) poison damage on a failed save, or half as much damage on a successful one.
 If the poison damage reduces the target to 0 hit points, the target is stable but poisoned for 1 hour, even after regaining hit points, and is paralyzed while poisoned in this way.

 Smaller than a giant spider, a **giant wolf spider** hunts prey across open ground or hides in a burrow or crevice, or in a hidden cavity beneath debris.